emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/03-intermediate/03-linkdrop.md

 :::tip This is important
 Understanding cross-contract calls and callbacks is quite important in smart contract development.

-Since Axion's transactions are asynchronous, the use of callbacks may be a new paradigm shift for smart contract developers from other ecosystems.
+Since Fermi's transactions are asynchronous, the use of callbacks may be a new paradigm shift for smart contract developers from other ecosystems.

 Feel free to dig into the linkdrop contract and play with the ideas presented in this section.